-New Zealand children received free milk at school from 1937 to 1967.
-The first Labour government initiated the scheme – a world first – to improve the health of young New Zealanders (and make use of surplus milk).
+New Zealand schoolchildren received free milk between 1937 and 1967.
+The first Labour government introduced the scheme – a world first – to improve the health of young New Zealanders (and make use of surplus milk).

 Each day, milk monitors supplied a half-pint (284 ml) of milk to each pupil.
 By 1940 the milk was available to over 80 per cent of schoolchildren.
 For a few years during the Second World War, pupils also received an apple a day.